-Here's how to enable voice chat in Pokémon Unite
+Here's how to use voice chat in Pokémon Unite on both Switch and iOS

-Pokémon Unite has been available on Nintendo Switch for a few months, but now iPhone and Android players have joined the fray for some awesome global teamups.
-Rounds consist of teams of up to five players battling against each other to score the most points within an allotted amount of time.
+In Pokémon Unite on Nintendo Switch, iPhone, and Android, team up with players around the world.
+Teams of up to five players battle against each other to score the most points within an allotted amount of time by using each player's chosen Pokémon skills to defeat the other team, collecting the Aeos energy, and destroying the enemy's defenses by depositing the energy in their goal zones.

 If I've learned one thing, it's that playing with your friends, especially the ones you trust, makes victory a whole lot easier to obtain.
-While you could rely on the slow in-game messaging, speaking between yourselves makes the whole thing more efficient, so I'll show you how to do that.
+While you could rely on the slow in-game messaging, speaking between yourselves makes the whole thing more efficient, so I'll show you how to do that through your phone, Switch, or other apps.

-NOTE: With the 13.0.0 update, Nintendo recently made it possible to connect Bluetooth headphones directly to the Switch without needing any dongle or adapters.
+NOTE: With the 13.0.0 update, Nintendo made it possible to connect Bluetooth headphones directly to the Switch without needing any dongle or adapters.
 So the process just got easier for wireless headset owners.

+Selecting Team: Invited means you can only hear or talk to specific players while Team: All means you'll be able to fully communicate with everyone on your team.

+Now you're all ready to talk with your friends to strategize and defeat your opponents.

-How to use voice chat in Pokémon Unite
+How to use voice chat in Pokémon Unite on Nintendo Switch

 You'll have to get to Trainer Level 6 before you have access to voice chat.
 As long as the Nintendo Switch recognizes your headset, you'll be able to use it.
 Follow these steps to make it happen.

-- Plug in a pair of compatible Nintendo Switch headphones.
+- Either connect or plug in a compatible headset to your Nintendo Switch.

 If you haven't done so yet, start Pokémon Unite.

 - Start up a Unite Battle.
-Note, you cannot talk to each other in lobbies, only during a match.
+Note: you cannot talk to each other in lobbies, only during a match.

-When you are on the battle arena, press the + button on your controller to bring up a settings menu.
+When you are in the battle arena, press the + button on your Switch controller to bring up a settings menu.

-- Now press the - button on your controller for additional settings.
+- Now press the - button on your Switch controller for additional settings.

 Scroll down to Voice Chat Settings.